humanmade/altis-documentation/other-docs/getting-started/README.md

 This will add Chassis to your development dependencies and prepare it to be run.

 The first time you run Chassis, it may take a little longer than usual, as it sets up the virtual machine.
-Once this is complete, you will now have a working local site at http://altis.local/.
+Once this is complete, you will now have a working local site at http://my-project.local/.
 Visit `/wp-admin/` and login with `admin` / `password` to get started!

+If you used a directory name other than `my-project` the default URL will be `http://<directory name>.local`.

 To stop the virtual machine, run `composer chassis stop`.
 You can also run [Vagrant commands](https://www.vagrantup.com/docs/cli/) inside the `chassis` directory.